 The Galapagos Archipelago formed as a result of the submarine Galapagos hotspot, which has spouted molten lava out of the earth’s surface for several millennia.
 As the lava exploded, poured over the islands, cooled and mixed with seawater, it has formed some spectacular geologic rock formations.
 Below, we have included a list of some of the most famous volcanic formations in the Galapagos for you to consider during your vacation.
+But before starting to read, have you heard about Sierra Negra, the Galapagos most famous volcano?

 One of the most important volcanic formations in the Galapagos is the Kicker Rock, located north of San Cristobal Island.
 This formation rises out from the ocean surface like an enormous shark fin in the middle of the ocean; however, it is most often compared to a boot (hence its name in English) or a sleeping lion, which is why it was termed Leon Dormido in Spanish.
-The site is known as a popular snorkeling site, thanks to the large number of Galapagos sharks, rays, sea lions, turtles and other wildlife it attracts, as well as the hundreds of frigatebirds and blue-footed boobies that use the rock as a nesting ground.
+The site is known as a popular snorkeling site, thanks to a large number of Galapagos sharks, rays, sea lions, turtles and other wildlife it attracts, as well as the hundreds of frigatebirds and blue-footed boobies that use the rock as a nesting ground.
 Furthermore, the 140-meter tall volcanic rock tower is split into two, and swimmers are able to venture in between the channel that extends 19 meters below the ocean surface.

 Of the many diverse volcanic formations in the Galapagos, Las Grietas, on Santa Cruz is certainly one of the most famous.
 This secluded lagoon is filled with brackish water and formed as two enormous cliffs moved apart.
 There are very few fish that inhabit this pool, but the most spectacular thing about this crevice is the color of the water – so clear that you can see both ends and even the plants that grow at the bottom.
 Pure freshwater is filtered into the pool from the above rock; however, the bottom consists of salt water that has found its way here from the ocean, resulting in an interesting mixture of brackish water.